Xnaff/openmct-3d-model-viewer/README.md

 Insert the `openmct-3d-model-viewer.js` from the `dist` directory in the `head` of your `index.html`.
 ```
-<script src="< path to the direktory you cloned this plugin >/openmct-3d-model-viewer/dist/openmct-3d-model-viewer.js"></script>
+<script src="< path to the directory you cloned this plugin >/openmct-3d-model-viewer/dist/openmct-3d-model-viewer.js"></script>
 ```
 Then install the plugin in `openmct`
 ```